African Village in America

-Driven by his love for God, Joe Minter started building his own African American village in Birmingham, Alabama, decades ago.
-The little village in the southwest part of the city is made from bits of scrap and junk - footwear, lawn decorations, toys, old sporting equipment, baking utensils, and more.
-The African American theme, though, is clear; it makes itself known by Minter’s recreations of feathered headdresses and African masks.
+Saying he was driven by his love for God, the folk artist Joe Minter began building his own African village in Birmingham, Alabama, decades ago.
+The little village in the southwest part of the city is made from bits of scrap and junk—footwear, lawn decorations, toys, old sporting equipment, baking utensils, and more.
+The African theme, though, is clear; it makes itself known by Minter’s recreations of feathered headdresses and African masks.

 “This ain’t nothing but God’s blueprint here,” Minter has said.
 “There ain’t no way that a man could put all this down here together without instructions from God.
 God said, ‘Pick up what’s thrown away and put it together.’
 Whatever God gives me, that’s what I work with.”
 At the back of Minter’s property are five giant satellite dishes.
 On them, he has spelled out J-E-S-U-S in huge letters.